In This Tech-Driven, Fast-Paced World, Knowing How to Maintain Audience Attention is Key

 Think about the basic structure of a journalistic article; if you aren’t familiar, they typically begin with a section called the nut graf.
 According to NPR, the nut graf is an introductory paragraph (or paragraphs) that “tells the impatient reader where they’re headed, which is essential to keeping them as engaged as possible for as long as possible.”
 While the concept of the nut graf has been linked with journalism, there’s a lot to be said for its effectiveness in all types of content.

 As we now know, readers skim and prioritize their time and enjoyment over everything else.
-The concept of a nut graf can be especially helpful when you’re wondering how to get a reader’s attention because it gives them a fairly clear idea of the satisfaction they might gain if they choose to continue reading.
+The concept of a nut graf can be especially helpful when you’re wondering how to get the reader’s attention because it gives them a fairly clear idea of the satisfaction they might gain if they choose to continue reading.

 In essence, making the point of your content clear from the get-go is a fantastic way to capture an audience’s attention.
-Catering to the right audiences, on the right platforms, in the right ways, are also crucial steps, of course, but when wondering how to maintain audience attention, consider people’s universally short attention spans, first.
+Catering to the right audiences, on the right platforms, and in the right ways, are also crucial steps, of course, but when wondering how to maintain audience attention, consider people’s universally short attention spans, first.